 Loves means intimacy—intimacy with God, intimacy with each other, intimacy with the whole creation.
 And that means being vulnerable: vulnerable to another.
 And that too can be painful, and often is.

 And yet that ecstasy and that intimacy are the qualities of life for which we were made.
 The rest—even all those wonderful gifts and talents and clevernesses on which we pride ourselves so much—even the good things—they are transient.
 As Ecclesiastes and St Paul remind us, they will vanish away.

-“הֲבָלִים הָבֶל,” says Ecclesiastes, “הֲבֵל הַכֹּל” (Eccl.
+“הֲבֵל הֲבָלִים הַכֹּל הָבֶל,” says Ecclesiastes (Eccl.
 1:2).
 “Vanity of vanities, all is vanity” is how we usually translate it—the only problem being that “vanity”, at least as we normally use the word, is not really a very good translation of the Hebrew הָבֶל—which literally means “vapour”.
-For what the preacher is saying is not that everything is bad, but that all things, even the good things, are transitory, ephemeral.
-Only love, together with the faith and the hope that invariably accompany love, will actually last.
-Love alone is the true fire that the Spirit, the breath, the life of God, will light in us if we will let it, and it will not destroy us.
-Love alone is the true fire that will burn in us and yet not burn us up.
+For what the preacher is saying is not that everything is “vain” or “vanity”, but that all things, even good things, are transitory, ephemeral.
+Only love, together with the faith and hope that invariably accompany love, will actually last.
+Love alone is the true fire that the Spirit, the breath, the life of God, will light in us and it will not destroy us.
+Love alone “is as strong as death, its passion unyielding as the grave.
+It burns like blazing fire, like a mighty flame” (Song of Songs 8:6).
+Love alone is the fire that will burn in us and yet not burn us up.